ferrous-systems/ferrocene-gha-demo/README.md

 ## Steps to use Ferrocene in your project

-Note: This section will assume that you have access to GitHub and already have a Rust project you want to use Ferrocene for.
+Note: This section will assume you have access to GitHub and already have a Rust project for which you want to use Ferrocene.

 ### Add a project manifest to your repo

 Ferrocene comes with its own toolchain and toolchain manager.
-Main tool is called [CriticalUp], which is Ferrocene's toolchain manager.
+The main tool is called [CriticalUp], which is Ferrocene's toolchain manager.

 Create a file in project root: `criticalup.toml` and paste the following content in it: